SmarterApp/RDW_DataGenerator/scripts/mysql/README.md

 ### What is this repository for? ###

-This folder contains scripts to load data generate using `--star_out` (Output data to star schema CSV) into MySQL database.
+This folder contains scripts to load the data generate using `--star_out` (output data to star schema CSV) into MySQL database.

 ### How do I get set up? ###

 Install MySQL.

 Create a database to load the data.
 For example:

     mysql> create edware db;

 Connect to the database using `--local-infile` option: